Most new investors make the mistake of buying stocks based on recommendations or following a famous investor’s portfolio.

 While this approach might work for a few people, this is generally not encouraged.
 Why?
 Because each investor has a unique profile and risk tolerance.
-This makes it essential to do your analysis and invest in companies that you know.
+This makes it essential to analyze and invest in companies you know.

 A deep dive into these questions will be required to evaluate a stock before buying.